 According to MPEG-2 specification, field prediction for a P field picture uses the most recently decoded two fields as reference, namely, the most recently decoded reference top field and the most recently decoded reference bottom field.
-As shown in Figure 10-3, when the current P field is the first field of a frame, both of its reference fields come from the same frame.
+When the current P field is the first field of a frame, both of its reference fields come from the same frame.
 When the current P field is the second field of a frame, one of its reference fields comes from the same frame.
-This is illustrated in Figure 10-4.

 Detecting second field is important if reference frame selection is required.
-This is no longer true for GEN4 as each reference field is specified by unique binding table index.
+This is no longer true for GENX as each reference field is specified by unique binding table index.
 Each binding table index contains the pointer to the surface state, which contains not only the field indication but also the base address of the frame buffer.
 Therefore, it is up to the kernel developer to determine whether to use the Second Field information provided by the hardware.